tushar-sharma/tushar-sharma.github.io/_posts/2020-06-19-homeopathy-india.md

 <br>
 <br>

-Mukesh Batra has played a key role in development of homeopathy in India.
-He claims to use homepathy for genetics.
+Mukesh Batra has played a key role in promotion of homeopathy in India.
+He claims to use homeopathy for genetics.
 Many famous celebrities & polticians in India are known to endorse or promote him.

 <br>